fleduc/CommunAlertBack/Readme.md

 PLEASE NOTE THAT THE PURPOSE OF THIS PROJECT IS TO BE USED FOR JOB INTERVIEWS THIS PROJECT IS NOT COMPLETE, AS IT IS JUST A PROOF OF CONCEPT AND COULD BE MODIFIED AND DEFINITELY IMPROVED IN THE FUTURE

+***
+### I HAVE STOPPED THE PUBLIC DEVELOPMENT OF THIS APPLICATION.
+SINCE I WANT TO PUBLISH THIS SYSTEM, THE REST WILL NOW BE DEVELOPED IN A PRIVATE REPO
+***

 CommunAlert is a full-stack application that provides a user interface for managing alerts and communications.
 This repository contains the backend code powered by Python FastAPI and a MySQL database, with additional support services such as phpMyAdmin for database management.